-6.5.6.1 Active rope tensioning systems are to be provided with two independent control systems and power supplies.
-Alternatively, they are to be provided with a backup means (such as a passive rope tensioning system) to prevent shock loading or structural overloading of the crane in the event of failure of the active rope tensioning system.

-6.5.6.2 Active rope tensioning systems are to operate when the boom tip is in the offboard condition.
-Appropriate means are to be provided to prevent operation of the active rope tensioning system when the boom tip is in the onboard condition.

-6.5.6.3 Appropriate means are to be provided for continuous monitoring and recording of the crane load and load moment during operation of the active rope tensioning system.

-6.5.6.4 Audio-visual alarms are to be provided for warning the operator in the event of equipment failure or abnormal operation of the active rope tensioning system.

-6.5.6.5 When computer-based control systems are used for active rope tensioning systems, they are to comply with the requirements of Part 4, Chapter 7, (and the sections referenced therein) of the Main Rules, as applicable, for Category I Systems.

-6.5.6.6 When active rope tensioning systems use synthetic fiber ropes, means are to be provided for monitoring the temperature of the rope.
+- 5.14.6.1 Active rope tensioning systems are to be provided with two independent control systems and power supplies.
+Alternatively, they are to be provided with a backup means (such as a passive rope tensioning system) to prevent shock loading or structural overloading of the lifting appliance in the event of failure of the active rope tensioning system. - 5.14.6.2 Active rope tensioning systems are to operate when the boom tip is in the offboard condition.
+Appropriate means are to be provided to prevent operation of the active rope tensioning system when the boom tip is in the onboard condition. - 5.14.6.3 Appropriate means are to be provided for continuous monitoring and recording of the lifting appliance load and load moment during operation of the active rope tensioning system. - 5.14.6.4 Audio-visual alarms are to be provided for warning the operator in the event of equipment failure or abnormal operation of the active rope tensioning system. - 5.14.6.5 When computer-based control systems are used for active rope tensioning systems, they are to comply with the requirements of Part 4, Chapter 7, (and the sections referenced therein) of the Main Rules, as applicable, for Category I Systems. - 5.14.6.6 When active rope tensioning systems use synthetic fiber ropes, means are to be provided for monitoring the temperature of the rope.
 The operating temperature of the rope is to be in accordance with the rope manufacturer's specification.
 Where there is potential for rope overheating, means are to be provided for cooling the section of rope in-way of the rope tensioning system.

-6.5.7 Testing
+5.14.7 Testing

-6.5.7.1 Rope tensioning systems are to meet the following testing requirements in addition to Section 7 of this document:
+5.14.7.1 Rope tensioning systems are to meet the testing requirements in 5.14.8 and 5.14.9 in addition to Section 6 of this document:

-6.5.8 In-Shop Testing
+5.14.8 In-Shop Testing

-6.5.8.1 Rope tensioning systems are to be tested to the satisfaction of the Surveyor in accordance with the manufacturer specified factory acceptance testing requirements.
+5.14.8.1 Rope tensioning systems are to be tested to the satisfaction of the Surveyor in accordance with the manufacturer specified factory acceptance testing requirements.
 For active rope tensioning systems, the testing is to also include simulated testing that demonstrates the ability of the tensioning system to maintain constant rope tension, under the worst-case operating conditions.

-6.5.9 On-Board Functional Testing
+5.14.9 On-Board Functional Testing

-6.5.9.1 After installation of the crane on the vessel/offshore facility, rope tensioning systems are to be functionally tested to the satisfaction of the Surveyor in accordance with the manufacturer's testing requirements and approved trial protocol.
+5.14.9.1 After installation of the lifting appliance on the vessel/offshore facility, rope tensioning systems are to be functionally tested to the satisfaction of the Surveyor in accordance with the manufacturer's testing requirements and approved trial protocol.
 This functional testing is to be carried out during the initial survey as well as the subsequent retesting surveys.